 Heidi L. Garvis, BS, CMC, CDCS

 Heidi, Certified Care Manager, has a degree in Human Services and has been working with older adults and their families since 2006.
 She has helped hundreds of families plan for care in various senior housing communities and aging-in-place environments.
 Her personal expertise is creating Aging Life Care™ Planning Reports and the Senior Housing Search.
 Heidi says being an Aging Life Care™ Manager allows her to incorporate two of her long-held passions: helping and educating people about their care options.
-Heidi is a former Board Member of Senior Services of Alexandria (SSA) and volunteers for her church, her neighborhood Civic Association and the Alzheimer’s Association as a support group facilitator.
-She is an Advanced Professional Member of the Aging Life Care™ Association and a Certified Dementia Care Specialist (CDCS).
+Heidi is a former Board Member of Senior Services of Alexandria (SSA) and volunteers for her church and her neighborhood Civic Association.
+She is an Advanced Professional Member of the Aging Life Care™ Association.
 Heidi resides in Manassas and enjoys, watercolor painting, travel, sightseeing, and entertaining.
 Notary services are available.

 Debbie Aggen, RN, CMC, CDP

 Debbie’s focus and priority is her client’s health and well-being via thorough RN care management.
-Her 30 of nursing experience includes working in hospital care, long -term care and home health.
+Her 30 years of nursing experience includes working in hospital care, long -term care and home health.
 Debbie also cared for her Mother, who had Alzheimer’s for over seven years while her mother lived long- distance and in two different long-term care communities.
 Through the experience supporting her Mother, Debbie understands firsthand the pain, confusion, and overwhelming feelings that come with caregiving.
 Debbie embraces the quote, “People don’t care how much you know until they know how much you care.”
 In her spare time, she volunteers for the Parkinson’s & Alzheimer’s Association and in her faith community.
-Debbie is an Advanced Professional Member of the Aging Life Care™ Association, a Care Manager Certified and Certified Dementia Practitioner.
+Debbie is a Professional Member of the Aging Life Care™ Association, a Care Manager Certified and Certified Dementia Practitioner.
 Debbie lives in Falls Church.

 Our Care Managers